 “People are hesitant to reuse concrete due to a variety of concerns,” says Corentin Fivet, a tenure-track assistant professor at EPFL and head of the Structural Exploration Lab (SXL) within the Smart Living Lab.
 “But we wanted to show that those concerns are largely unfounded.
 Blocks of concrete that are selected for reuse are just as reliable and useful as new blocks.”

 Fivet has been studying potential applications of the circular economy in the construction industry for years.
 His team at SXL, which is part of EPFL’s School of Architecture, Civil and Environmental Engineering (ENAC), initially looked at metal and now also turns its attention to concrete.
 This project in particular involved building a 10m-wide footbridge out of 25 blocks of concrete taken from walls destined to be torn down.
-The project engineers have now finished load-testing the new structure, meaning it’s ready for the inauguration ceremony at the Smart Living Lab’s Halle Bleue on 11 October.
+The project engineers have now finished load-testing the new structure.

 Jan Brütting, a recent PhD graduate from SXL who initiated this project, conducted this research as part of his postdoc along with fellow EPFL postdoc Maléna Bastien Masse.
 For concrete to be reused effectively, new design methods are needed that are based on exploiting existing concrete sections, rather than the conventional approach of pouring fresh concrete in line with each project’s specifications.
 The catch is that the properties of existing sections can vary and are not always known ahead of time.
 To help engineers employ these new methods, SXL recently developed a computer program that automates the process of selecting reclaimed elements from a given stock and minimizes a new structure’s carbon footprint (download the program here).